Robert Rosen

 On June 16, 2012, Bloomsday, at the Killarney Rose on Beaver Street in New York City, I held the launch party for Beaver Street: A History of Modern Pornography.
 Actor and writer Byron Nilsson presided over the proceedings.
 In this clip, he introduces the themes that were celebrated on that memorable night: pornography, James Joyce, Ulysses, Watergate, Deep Throat, and Father’s Day.

-This is my complete reading of the so-called “dirty part” from the chapter titled “The Accidental Porn Star” at Bloomsday on Beaver Street at the Killarney Rose, in New York City, on June 16, 2012.
+My complete reading of the so-called "dirty part" from "The Accidental Porn Star" chapter at Bloomsday on Beaver Street at the Killarney Rose, in New York City, on June 16, 2012.

-Subway Vigilante Bernhard Goetz is introduced by Byron Nilsson and delivers a surreal non-performance at Bloomsday on Beaver Street.
+Byron Nilsson introduces Subway Vigilante Bernhard Goetz, who delivers a surreal non-performance at Bloomsday on Beaver Street.

 Rew & Who?